 Increasing your protein intake and decreasing your carbohydrate intake will help you to maintain (or even gain) muscle while losing fat on a weight loss diet.
 Don’t make the mistakes of the high-carb dieters before you.
 Take advantage of our current knowledge of macronutrient nutrition to burn fat faster than ever!

 But don’t take my word for it.
 Let’s see what JB has to say about it:

 Tip: The Ratio Diet

 “Want to improve body composition, increase the ratio of fat lost to muscle lost during a diet, improve blood lipids (cholesterol and triglycerides), prevent wild fluctuations in blood glucose and insulin, and improve satiety when on a diet?
 Well, you’re not alone.
 In fact, Dr Layman and colleagues at the University of Illinois are also interested in helping you accomplish these goals.

 In their recent studies, they have demonstrated a myriad of benefits associated with reducing the ratio of carbohydrate to protein in the diet from 3.5g of carbohydrate to every 1g of protein to 1.4g of carbohydrate to every 1g of protein.”

-This tip is sponsored by Precision Nutrition – Project Swole’s pick for the best nutrition and supplement resource currently available.
-Containing system manuals, gourmet cookbook, digital audio/video library, online membership, and more, Precision Nutrition will teach you everything you need to know to get the body you want — guaranteed.
+This tip is influenced by Precision Nutrition – Project Swole’s pick for the best nutrition and supplement resource currently available.
+Containing system manuals, gourmet cookbooks, digital audio/video libraries, online membership, and more, Precision Nutrition will teach you everything you need to know to get the body you want — guaranteed.